ComputationalScienceLaboratory/ODE-Test-Problems/docs/usage.rst

      y(t_0) = y_0,

-where :math:`y(t)` is the time-dependent solution to the problem, :math:`f(t, y)` is the right-hand-side function representing the time-derivative, and :math:`t` is the independent variable. :math:`M` is the mass-matrix for the differential-algebraic system and when the test problem is an ordinary differential equation, :math:`M` is the Identity matrix.
+where :math:`y(t)` is the time-dependent solution to the problem, :math:`f(t, y)` is the right-hand-side function corresponding to the time-derivative of the system, and :math:`t` is the independent variable. :math:`M(t,y)` is the mass-matrix for the differential-algebraic system.
+When the test problem is an ordinary differential equation, :math:`M` is the Identity matrix.
 The initial condition :math:`y_0` specifies the value of :math:`y` at the initial time :math:`t = t_0`.